This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 Part 1: The crust

 Pasta frolla is very easy to prepare and comes together in no time.
-This whole process will literally take about 5 minutes.
+This whole process will literally take about 5 minutes with a food processor.

-Simply pulse the dry ingredients with the cold butter in order to obtain a coarse texture.
+Pulse the dry ingredients (1 cup of flour, 3 tablespoons of sugar, ¼ teaspoon baking powder, 1 teaspoon lemon zest, and a pinch of salt) with 4 tablespoons of cold butter to obtain a coarse texture.
 Add a slightly beaten egg and then pulse until the mixture begins to come together.
-It might take up to 20 pulses… don’t give up, eventually the dough will form into a ball.
+It might take up to 20 pulses… don’t give up; eventually, the dough will form into a ball.

-Turn out the dough on a floured wooden board and form into a smooth round disc.
+Turn the dough on a floured wooden board and form a smooth round disc.

-Wrap it up in cling wrap and refrigerate for at least 1 hour.
-(Dough can be refrigerated for up to three days or frozen for one month).
+Wrap it in cling wrap and refrigerate for at least 1 hour.
+The dough can be refrigerated for up to three days or frozen for one month.

 Part 2: The ricotta filling